yellowdog/python-examples/scripts/README.md

 For **environment variables**, setting the variable `YD_SUB_project_code="PR-213-A"` will create a new Mustache directive `{{project_code}}`, which will be substituted by `PR-213-A`.

+Directives set on the command line take precedence over directives set in environment variables.

 This method can be used to override the default directives, e.g., setting `-m username="OtherUser"` will override the default `{{username}}` directive.

 ### Specifying Common Properties using the Command Line or Environment Variables